 Running is essentially a prolonged series of single-legged forwards hops.
 The stronger your glutes and leg muscles are, the faster you can run and the longer you can sustain that fast speed.
 Your core and upper body strength matter as well, since your core provides stability and your upper body contributes to good running form.

 Speedwork does improve your aerobic capacity and running economy, thereby making you a faster runner, but you can only do so much speedwork.
 Strength training supplements those gains of speedwork by further improving your economy.
-According to a study in Sports Medicine, distance runners can improve their running economy up to 8% with consistent strength training.
+According to a study in Sports Medicine, distance runners can improve their running economy by up to 8% with consistent strength training.
 A better running economy means more speed – which translates to a faster 10K time.

 Finally, runners who strength train regularly are less likely to get injured, since strength training fixes muscular imbalances and makes muscles more resistant to the repetitive pounding of running.